nemonik/hands-on-DevOps/readme.md

 #### 8.11.20.5.
 Add a *selenium* step to the pipeline

-In one of your existing `vagrant ssh` to `development` enter into the commmand line
+In one of your existing `vagrant ssh` to `development` enter into the command line

 ```bash
 cd ~/go/src/github.com/nemonik/helloworld-web